https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 concentrator having an area of concentrated solar power, one

-or more fiber optic cables, the one or more fiber optic cables
+or more fiber optic cables, the one or more fiber optic

-insulating material surrounding the container.
+treated, and insulating material surrounding the container.

+In accordance with further aspects, the thermal treatment

+system includes a urine diversion device.
+In accordance with

+carbonization reactor or a pyrolysis reactor.
 In accordance

-further aspects, the thermal treatment system includes a urine

-diversion device.
-In accordance with further embodiments, the

-reactor is a hydrothermal carbonization reactor or a pyrolysis

-embodiments, the treatment system includes a rotating
+treatment system includes a rotating mechanism to expose a

-mechanism to expose a container to the one or more fiber optic
+container to the one or more fiber optic cables.
+And, in

-carousel to transfer containers between a treatment area and a
+to transfer containers between a treatment area and a

 collection area.